anibahs/MakeMyCareer/README.md

     <li>Profiles that match with positions based on skill set, pay scale, work environment, etc. </li>
     <li>Resources that will help in different categories of jobs for different career paths. </li>
     <li>Keywords that relate to particular job profiles for SEO.</li></ul></li>
-<li>2.
-Data will be sourced from the web using data scraping with Python scripts.
+<li>Data will be sourced from the web using data scraping with Python scripts.
 The sources will include websites like Indeed, Monster, LinkedIn, Glassdoor, Coursera, Unacademy, Youtube, etc.</li>
 </ul>
 </p>
 <br>